-4.6 Drilled Shaft Foundation System
+4.7 Drilled Shaft Foundation System

-Although shallow foundation elements may perform adequately for the proposed project, structures may also be supported on drilled cast-in-place concrete shafts.
-The following paragraphs provide preliminary recommendations for design and installation of drilled cast-in-place concrete shafts or piers for support of the structures at this site.
+Although shallow foundation elements may perform adequately for light to moderate building structural loads at this site, structures may also be supported on drilled cast-in-place concrete shafts.
+The following paragraphs provide preliminary recommendations for design and installation of drilled cast-in-place concrete shafts or piers.
 The shafts should be installed by contractors having adequate experience in the methods of installation in similar soil conditions.
 In addition, it should be noted that drilled shaft installation involves removing the existing soil.
 Consideration needs to be given to soil removal and disposal.